-Upon beneficiary request, overpayment balances are often repaid to SSA in monthly installments as withholdings from monthly benefit payments.
-Depending on the amount of the overpayment balance and the amount of each installment, repayment periods can extend beyond December 2049.
+Beneficiaries can request to repay overpayment balances in monthly installments as withholdings from monthly benefit payments.
+Depending on the amount of the overpayment balance and the amount of each installment payment, repayment periods can extend beyond December 2049.

-According to Statement of Federal Financial Accounting Standards (SFFAS) 1, Accounting for Selected Assets and Liabilities, a receivable should be recognized when a federal entity establishes a claim to cash or other assets against other entities, either based on legal provisions, such as a payment due date, (e.g., taxes not received by the date they are due), or goods or services provided.
+According to Statement of Federal Financial Accounting Standards (SFFAS) 1, Accounting for Selected Assets and Liabilities, a receivable should be recognized when a Federal entity establishes a claim to cash or other assets against other entities, either based on legal provisions, such as a payment due date, (for example, taxes not received by the date they are due), or goods or services provided.
 If the amount is unknown, a reasonable estimate should be made.
-Further SFFAS 7, Accounting for Revenue and Other Financing Sources and Concepts for Reconciling Budgetary and Financial Accounting states that accounts receivable should be recognized when a collecting entity establishes a specifically identifiable, legally enforceable claim to cash or other assets through its established assessment processes to the extent the amount is measurable.
+Further, SFFAS 7, Accounting for Revenue and Other Financing Sources and

+Concepts for Reconciling Budgetary and Financial Accounting states that accounts receivable should be recognized when a collecting entity establishes a specifically identifiable, legally enforceable claim to cash or other assets through its established assessment processes to the extent the amount is measurable.

 We noted that SSA identified a system design process limitation concerning long-term withholding agreements that extend past December 2049 where the system cannot capture and track debt scheduled for collection beyond December 2049.
 Therefore, the accounts receivable balances related to these overpayments are understated in the amount of the installment payments expected to be collected beyond December 2049.
 The projected understatements are immaterial to the financial statements and the accounts receivable with the public balance.
-While the Agency is enhancing system capabilities to properly account for these receivables and updating policies to avoid longer-term repayment programs, failure to resolve the system design process limitation will continue to understate accounts receivable balances.
+While the Agency is enhancing system capabilities to properly account for these receivables and updating policies to avoid longer-term repayment programs, failure to resolve the system-design process limitation will continue understating accounts receivable balances.
 In addition, the impact of this issue will continue to grow as December 2049 approaches if other factors remain constant.